Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: LLM Traffic Pattern Analysis

 \subsection{Traffic Pattern of MegatronLM}

-We now analyze the traffic pattern generated by LLMs with PTD-P parallelism by computing the network transfers from the model hyperparameters and the parallelization strategy.
-We first look at the 145.6 billion, the 310.1 billion, the 539.6 billion, and the 1 trillion parameter model described in Table~1 of MegatronLM~\cite{narayanan2021efficient}, distributed in a cluster composed of DGX A100 servers with an HB domain of size eight.
+We now analyze the traffic pattern generated by LLMs with hybrid data, tensor, and pipeline parallelism by computing the network transfer sizes from the model hyperparameters and the parallelization strategy.
+We first look at a series of GPT models with 145.6 billion, 310.1 billion, 539.6 billion, and 1 trillion parameters described in Table~1 of MegatronLM~\cite{narayanan2021efficient} paper, distributed across up to 3072 GPUs.
+The models are distributed in a cluster of up to 384 DGX A100 servers with an HB domain of size eight.
 Our analysis uses the same parallelization strategy from MegatronLM to ensure optimal GPU utilization.
-We use the ring-based collective communication since it is bandwidth-optimal and the default algorithm in NCCL, the communication library backend of MegatronLM. \looseness=-1
+We use the ring-based collective communication since it is bandwidth-optimal and the default algorithm in NCCL.

-Figure~\ref{fig:traffic_dist}a illustrates the volume percentage for each type of traffic for one training iteration, and Figure~\ref{fig:traffic_dist}b shows the traffic type distribution across GPU pairs.
-There are three primary types of communication: AllGather and ReduceScatter traffic from TP, \allreduce traffic from DP, and point-to-point traffic from PP. The TP traffic happens within GPUs participating in a TP rank, which occupies an HB domain.
-The DP and PP traffic happen in the network domain, and their volume is significantly lesser than TP traffic, as illustrated by Figure~\ref{fig:traffic_dist}a.
-While these types of traffic do not overlap between different pairs of GPUs, Figure~\ref{fig:traffic_dist}b indicates that over 99\% of GPU pairs carry \textit{no traffic} and less than 0.04\% of GPU pairs carry TP traffic.
-Simultaneously, Figure~\ref{fig:traffic_dist}a suggests these traffic types account for over 75\% of the total transmitted data.
-Recall that TP traffic stays within HB domains, suggesting efficient usage of HB domain bandwidth and low demand in the network domain.
-This pattern is consistent across all LLM models, indicating that building a cluster with any-to-any connectivity on top of HB domains for LLM models is excessive.
+There are three primary types of communication: AllGather and ReduceScatter traffic from tensor parallelism (TP), \allreduce traffic from data parallelism (DP), and point-to-point traffic from pipeline parallelism (PP).
+Figure~\ref{fig:traffic_dist}a illustrates the volume percentage for each type of communication for one training iteration.
+Figure~\ref{fig:traffic_dist}b shows the communication type distribution across all GPU pairs.

+The TP traffic happens within GPUs participating in a TP rank, which occupies an HB domain.
+The DP and PP traffic happen in the NIC domain, and their volume is significantly smaller than TP traffic, as illustrated by Figure~\ref{fig:traffic_dist}a.
+While traffic from different parallelism does not overlap between different pairs of GPUs, Figure~\ref{fig:traffic_dist}b indicates that over 99\% of GPU pairs carry \textit{no traffic} and less than 0.04\% of GPU pairs carry TP traffic.
+Simultaneously, Figure~\ref{fig:traffic_dist}a suggests TP traffic accounts for over 75\% of the total transmitted data.
+Recall that TP traffic stays within HB domains, suggesting efficient usage of HB domain bandwidth and low demand in the NIC domain.
+This pattern is consistent across all GPT models we studied, indicating that building a GPU datacenter with any-to-any connectivity on top of HB domains for LLM models is excessive.